scroll-tech/canvas-contracts/docs/badges.md

 cast run --rpc-url https://rpc.scroll.io [txhash]
 ```

-This call will simulate the transaction in a local environment, and show you the call stack and revert reason.
+This call will simulate the transaction in a local environment and show you the call stack and revert reason.